xxradar/debugging_kubernetes/readme.md

 root@my-debugger2:/#
 ```
 ### Adding an ephemeral container to an existing pod
+Ephemeral containers were introduced in Kubernetes v1.23 beta and as such as available by default.
+Earlier versions of K8S will require you to enable feature gates [Featrure Gates for Ephemeral Containers](https://xxradar.medium.com/how-to-tcpdump-using-ephemeral-containers-in-kubernetes-d066e6855785). <br>

 Reset the previous deployment
 ```
 kubectl rollout undo deploy/nginx-deployment